The Vein Institute is a vein clinic specialising in the surgery-free treatment of painful varicose veins.

 Frequently Asked Questions

-Varicose veins are not just a cosmetic concern – if untreated, varicose veins can lead to an increase risk of deep vein thrombosis (DVT) and ulcers.
+Varicose veins are not just a cosmetic concern – if untreated, varicose veins can lead to an increased risk of deep vein thrombosis (DVT) and ulcers.
 If you are experiencing aching, throbbing, leg swelling or pigmentation, consider discussing these symptoms with a doctor.

 Does treatment hurt for larger varicose veins?